JetBrains/teamcity-documentation/topics/configuring-artifacts-storage.md

 TeamCity comes bundled with [Amazon S3 Artifact Storage](https://plugins.jetbrains.com/plugin/9623-aws-s3-artifact-storage) plugin which allows storing build artifacts in an Amazon S3 bucket.

-It is possible to replace the TeamCity built\-in artifacts storage with [AWS S3](https://aws.amazon.com/s3/) at the project level.
+It is possible to replace the TeamCity built-in artifacts storage with [AWS S3](https://aws.amazon.com/s3/) at the project level.
 When S3 artifact storage is configured, it:
 * allows uploading to, downloading and removing artifacts from S3
 * handles resolution of artifact dependencies as well as clean-up of artifacts
 * displays artifacts located externally in the TeamCity web UI